By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Inhaled treprostinil reduced FVC decline by 32% over 52 weeks compared to placebo in a phase 3 trial, meeting the primary efficacy endpoint and demonstrating clinical benefit in slowing IPF progression.
+• According to The New England Journal of Medicine, inhaled treprostinil reduced FVC decline by 32% over 52 weeks compared to placebo in a phase 3 trial, meeting the primary efficacy endpoint and demonstrating clinical benefit in slowing IPF progression.

-• The treatment was generally well tolerated, though approximately 15–20% of patients discontinued therapy due to cough and device intolerability, highlighting practical challenges in real-world implementation.
+• The treatment was generally well tolerated, though patients discontinued therapy due to cough and device intolerability, highlighting practical challenges in real-world implementation.

 • Secondary outcomes including 6-minute walk distance and symptom burden showed favour for treprostinil, supporting the clinical relevance of findings beyond spirometry.